Battle of Kobrin: Battle

 Kobryn was occupied by a 5,000-strong Saxon brigade commanded by Major General Klengel from the 22nd Infantry Division of the Reynier corps.
-Saxons expected Russians from Brest and took a position 2 kilometers from the city, placing the cavalry on the road, and the riflemen along the road.
+Saxons expected Russians from Brest and took a position 2 km from the city, placing the cavalry on the road, and the riflemen along the road.
 From the south, Saxons settled in the manor houses on the outskirts, blocking the entrance to the Tormasov's vanguard.

 Lambert in the west early in the morning attacked the enemy with the forces of irregular cavalry, trying to entice the Saxons into the open field.
 Tormasov ordered General Chaplits to bypass Kobryn from the east with the vanguard, leaving a little cavalry to block the soldiers of Klengel, who had settled in the buildings on the southern outskirts.
 Lambert managed to bring down the Saxons' cover from the road, but they were entrenched in urban buildings, barring the way to the city from the west.
 When Chaplits broke with the 13th Jaeger Regiment in Kobryn from the east, Lambert sent two regiments of irregular cavalry to the northern road to the Pruzhany to cut off the Saxons' escape routes.
 Thus the brigade of Klengel was completely surrounded.
 The Saxons tried to bring down the Russian cover from the road to the Pruzhany, but were pushed back to Kobryn.

 Meanwhile, at 9 o'clock in the morning, the main forces of the Russians came to Kobryn.
 Tormasov sent two more infantry regiments to Kobryn, the remaining regiments surrounded the town with a dense ring.
 In the town of wooden buildings Saxons had nowhere to gain a foothold.
 The Russian artillery easily shot any position, the city burned.
 Out of 630 city buildings, only 79 survived after the battle.
 Prince Vyazemsky wrote the impressions of the battle in the diary the next day:

 All in flame, wives, girls in only shirts, children, all fleeing and seeking salvation; the battle in the fire, the rapid movement of troops, scattered enemy transporters, roaring and running cattle through the field, the dust eclipsed the sun, horror everywhere.

 By noon the battle was over, the surviving Saxons led by General Klengel were driven into the half-ruined Kobryn castles (part of the gift of Catherine II to count Alexander Suvorov) and surrendered.